przystuj/turbo_bar_cam/README.md

 ## Acknowledgments

-TURBO_BAR_CAM was created by [SuperKitowiec](https://www.youtube.com/@superkitowiec2) for the Beyond All Reason community.
+TURBOBARCAM was created by [SuperKitowiec](https://www.youtube.com/@superkitowiec2) for the Beyond All Reason community.

 ---

-*Note: This widget is still under development.
+*Note: This widget is under active development.
 Features and commands may change in future updates.*